sanduteo95/Final-Year-Project-2019/lib/goiMachine/README.md

     ]
 }
 These went into the main WebPack config and have fixed the first and second version.
 We will give up on the third version as it's clearly not good enough.

+Changes that went into viz/EFSD-vis:
+- remove multiple module definitions from one file, and split them into files in folders, and remove require.js bundles configuration (which will not be necessary anymore): see https://requirejs.org/docs/api.html#define for why
+- use require.js define syntax (define(<name>, [<deps>], function(<deps class names>) { ... })): see https://requirejs.org/docs/api.html#funcmodule which explains how this syntax works and why the other syntax would work, but doesn't seem necessary in this case
+- replace "var graph" (cheating method) with "window.mainGraph"